Google gets into sleep surveillance with new Nest Hub screen

 Google is emphasizing the privacy protections built into the sleep sensing feature.
 For starters, users will have to turn it on themselves.
 The Nest Hub will also have controls that Google says will make it clear when sleep tracking is on and to make it easy to delete data from the device.

 All audio will be kept on the device, meaning it won’t be sent to Google’s data centers, although other sleep information will be provided to generate the analysis and reports.
-None of the information collected through the sleep sensing feature will be used to sell ads, said Ashton Udall, Google Nest’s senior product manager.
+None of the information collected through the sleep sensing feature will be used to sell ads, Udall said.

+But Chester is skeptical about that pledge.
+Knowing an individual’s sleeping patterns, for instance, could help Google know when a person is feeling anxious or sick, Chester said, and those insights could influence which ads to show.